Full-time course load

 How much you’ll get in loans and/or grants |

-Includes tuition, fees, living expenses, childcare costs, etc. |
+Includes tuition, fees, living expenses, child care costs, etc. |

 Includes parent contribution, AISH payments, EI payments, etc. Students must contribute some of their own money. |